gvnlm/full-stack-open-solutions/part0/README.md

     activate Server
-    note right of Browser: Browser sends the inputted note to Server note left of Server: Server updates notes Server-->>Browser: HTTP status code: 201 Created (i.e., the request succeeded, creating a new resource as a result)
+    note right of Browser: Browser sends the inputted note to Server note left of Server: Server updates notes Server-->>Browser: HTTP status code: 201 Created (i.e., the request succeeded, creating a new resource as a result) deactivate Server
 ```